Book Online

 Dizziness?

 Dizziness is a sensation of lightheadedness, unsteadiness, or vertigo, often accompanied by feelings of spinning, floating, or tilting.
 It can result from various causes, including inner ear problems, vestibular disorders, neurological issues, low blood pressure, dehydration, medication side effects, or anxiety.
-Dizziness can significantly impact balance and coordination, leading to difficulty standing, walking, or performing daily activities.
-It is essential to identify the underlying cause of dizziness to determine appropriate treatment and management strategies.
+Dizziness can significantly impact balance and coordination, making it difficult to stand, walk, or perform daily activities.
+Identifying the underlying cause of dizziness is essential to determine appropriate treatment and management strategies.

 Recent statistics show that more than 90 million Americans will experience dizziness at some time during their lives.

-There are multiple factors that may cause dizziness, but it is important for your doctor to differentiate between cardiac, blood pressure, neurological, medication related issue, or ear problem.
-Many times, the problem can be multifactorial as well.
+Multiple factors may cause dizziness, and it is important for your doctor to differentiate between cardiac issues, blood pressure problems, neurological conditions, medication-related issues, or ear problems.
+Often, the cause can be multifactorial.

-Your doctor or otologist can get an idea of the system that is affected that may cause your dizzy sensation.
-After a thorough exam and diagnostic tests, the root causes of this disabling, difficult-to-diagnose syndrome can be found.
+Your doctor or otologist can determine which system is affected and the cause of your dizzy sensation.
+After a thorough exam and diagnostic test, the root causes of this disabling and difficult-to-diagnose syndrome can be found.

-A spinning sensation is usually associated with an inner ear problem whereas a light headed feeling may be related to a circulation or cardiac related problem.
-Depending on the cause, there are various therapies and techniques that can return patients’ lives to normal.
+A spinning sensation is usually associated with an inner ear problem whereas a lightheaded feeling may be related to a circulation or cardiac-related issue.
+Depending on the cause, various therapies and techniques can help return patients’ lives to normal.

-There are two main sensations that need to be evaluated once an ear problem is suspected and all other causes of dizziness have been ruled out:
+Two main sensations need to be evaluated once an ear problem is suspected and all other causes of dizziness have been ruled out:

-• Vertigo: the illusion that either you or the environment around you is spinning, rotating, rolling, rocking, or whirling.
+1. Vertigo: The illusion that either you or the environment around you is spinning, rotating, rolling, rocking, or whirling.
 In some cases, people experience the sensation of tilting.

-• Disequilibrium: the sensation of being unsteady or in a state of disequilibrium – imbalance occurs only when people are standing or walking.
+2. Disequilibrium: The sensation of being unsteady or in a state of imbalance, which occurs only when people are standing or walking.

-The role of the otologist is to rule out a possible inner ear problem as the contributing source of your dizziness.
-This can be done by performing a thorough history and neuro-otologic physical exam, but there are also several diagnostic tests that may be needed as well:
+The Otologist’s role is to determine if an inner ear problem is the contributing source to your dizziness.
+This can be done by performing a thorough history and neuro-otologic physical exam, but several diagnostic tests may be needed as well:

 • VNG (caloric testing)